Rolling Grants

 Evaluation Process

-Applications for Rolling Grants applications will be evaluated by The Sachs Program for Arts Innovation staff.
+Applications for Rolling Grants will be evaluated by The Sachs Program for Arts Innovation staff.
 All deliberations will be guided by Sachs Program grantmaking priorities and criteria.